Macy StormSenior Content Creator

 As you learn more about how Google’s search engine works, you’ll find that the local SEO 3-pack appears at the top of the local search results.
 It’s an excellent position for local businesses looking to drive more foot traffic.

 Can I optimize for the local SEO 3-pack?

 Yes.
 While there isn’t anything you can do that will guarantee you get in the local SEO 3-Pack, you can increase your chances of appearing in it by optimizing your local listing.

-Claim your local listing through Google My Business’s site.
+Claim your local listing through Google Business Profile’s site.
 Once you’ve claimed your listing, you’ll want to fill out all the information on it.
 Verify all the information, like your name and address, is correct and that you have photos on your listing.

 A complete listing boosts engagement on your local listing.
 It’s a great way to help you appear in the local SEO 3-pack.

 Carousels are one of the Google search features that appear at the top of the search results.
 It’s a line of images that relates to the search query.
 Carousels have clickable images that the user can click on to find more information.

 In this example, the user could click on the “almonds” picture and find more information about almonds.

 Can I optimize for a carousel?